Ketan-Agarwal/ProgBattle/API_DOCS.md

 #### Base URL for `https://progbattle.vercel.app` is `https://progbattle.vercel.app/apiv1` or `https://progback.zapto.org`

-## First use /user/login to login and use authenticated routes.
+## First use `/user/login` to login account and then use authenticated routes.

 ## Round 2 (R2)